Understanding LSD and Its Risks

 - Difficulty in daily tasks, social interactions

 The NIDA cautions that long-term LSD misuse can lead to severe mental health complications.
 Prolonged use can disrupt normal brain function, resulting in social, occupational, or interpersonal challenges.
-Additionally, the risk of developing a substance use disorder is heightened with continued LSD use and psychological dependency.
+Even without physical dependence, chronic acid use can seriously compromise emotional stability and decision-making.

 LSD Withdrawal Symptoms